You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 Reviewed by Jono Edwards

-Wellington rock trio Mermaidens warmed concert-goers with their hypnotic tones
+The scene was set by Wellington rock trio Mermaidens, who warmed concert-goers with their hypnotic tones.

-Then the curtain dropped revealing the word Melodrama and a retro television front-of-stage flicked through channels.
+Then the curtain dropped revealing the word ‘Melodrama’ and a retro bedroom with old televisions front-of-stage flicking through channels.

-Lorde opened with club bangers Homemade Dynamite and Magnets.
+Lorde bounced into view and opened with club bangers Homemade Dynamite and Disclosure.

-''Holy s***, we are playing a show in New Zealand on my birthday,'' she said when she first addressed the crowd.
+"Holy s***, we are playing a show in New Zealand on my birthday," she said when she first addressed her followers.

 The shrieking of fans never died out as she switched between early hits like Royals and Team mixed with the newer Perfect Places and Sober.

-The room was illuminated by cellphone light during the chillingly sincere Liability for which the crowd chanted along with the singer.
+The room was illuminated by cellphone light during the chillingly sincere Liability for which the crowd chanted along.

 During the brief encore of Loveless she draped herself in a New Zealand flag thrown on stage by Dunedin superfans, before slipping away.